Braulio Luna

 Braulio Mauricio Luna Guzmán ([ˈbɾawljo ˈluna]; born 8 September 1974) is a Mexican former professional footballer who played as a midfielder.

 Luna made his professional debut in the Mexican League Division in 1994, playing for UNAM Pumas in a 3–3 draw match against León.
-He made his international debut for the Selección de fútbol de México (Mexico national team) in December 1997, playing in a friendly match against Australia.
+He made his international debut for the Mexican national team on 8 December 1997, playing in a match against Australia during the 1997 FIFA Confederations Cup.
 Luna also played in 1998 and 2002 FIFA World Cups.